 Developing a Local Digital Marketing Strategy

 In the online realm, localized marketing involves optimizing your website and advertising efforts to help increase in-store traffic.
 You can’t just add some location-specific keywords to your e-commerce shop’s products and think that’s all you need to do, however.
-You need to “
+You need to “hyper-localize.”
+This is not merely a popular retail marketing buzzword.
+It has validity in its meaning.

 Take a personal, targeted approach with your potential customers in a small, geographically defined community.